November 26th is officially Good Grief Day and Cake Day.

 1832 The New York and Harlem Railroad became the first railroad to operate in the US.

 1805 Scottish civil engineer Thomas Telford designed and completed The Pontcysyllte Aqueduct.

 The aqueduct allowed the Llangollen Canal to cross the River Dee in the Vale of Llangollen in northeast Wales and opened for use.

-1789 President George Washington proclaimed the day to be an official National Day of Thanksgiving for the United States of America.
+1789 President George Washington proclaimed the day an official National Day of Thanksgiving for the United States of America.

 1716 The United States exhibited the country’s first-ever lion in Boston.